• Who We Are

 Toothbrushes

-Best Buy has a large recycling program and will allow you to recycle up to three items per household per day including TVs, electronics, phones, cameras, gadgets, movies, music, video games, gadgets, and more!
+Best Buy has a large recycling program, allowing up to three items per household per day to be recycled for free.
+Items accepted include TVs, electronics, phones, cameras, gadgets, movies, music, video games, gadgets, and more!
+Staples also accepts a wide variety of items to be recycled in store.
+Recycling the accepted items, such as tech, batteries, school supplies, and even luggage, can earn you rewards within their points system.

 Hopatcong Recycling Center

-Veterans Way portion of Flora Avenue - Wednesday, 9 AM to noon and on Saturday from 8 AM to 4 PM
+Veterans Way portion of Flora Avenue - Wednesday, 8 am to 12 pm and on Saturday from 8 am to 4 pm.

 Jefferson Township Recycling Center